 A traditional checkout funnel typically consists of at least five steps:

 With so many steps, it’s easy to see why mobile consumers are getting frustrated.
-Consumers aren’t abandoning their online shopping carts because of product cost.
-They just don’t want to fill out tedious and/or time consuming forms.
+Consumers aren’t abandoning their online shopping carts because of the product cost.
+They just don’t want to fill out tedious and/or time-consuming forms.
 Nearly 40 percent of online shopping cart abandonment is due to lengthy forms prompting consumers to enter shipping and payment information.
 In fact, four of the top five reasons consumers drop off at checkout are related to entering information.